karttur/geoimagine/_posts/2018/2018-09-02-develop-submodules.markdown

 ### Managing your local project

 Karttur's GeoImagine Framework is built from approximately 40 python packages, all specifically written to be part of the Framework.
 These packages need to be added to the combined GitHub / <span class='app'>Eclipse</span> project as submodules.
 But before we can link the packages/submodules, you must create a frame (core or top) python package.
-Then all of the packages will be placed inside the frame package.
+Then all of the packages will be linked to the frame package.

 #### Create the project python frame package